CarlosAMolina/microservice-apis-python/README.md

 #### Parameters in resolvers

 When a Query o Mutation takes parameters Ariadne parse them to the resolvers as keyword arguments.

+Ariadne’s resolvers always get two positional parameters by default: `obj` and `info` (see https://ariadnegraphql.org/docs/resolvers.html), when they are not required, we use the python convention `*_` to omit positional parameters.

 ## Run